org-cloudbees-dragan/traditional-ha/ssl/README.md

 * [01-createSelfSigned.sh](01-createSelfSigned.sh) Creates a self singed certificate:
   * Use "changeit" multiple times for the password
   * For all the other questions use the default
-* [02-patchcacerts.sh](02-patchcacerts.sh) copies cacerts from JAVA_HOME and add the self singed certificate (private key and certificate crt) as a pem to the java keystore
+  * Output: pem file for haproxy and the java keystores, jenkins.jks keystore and patched cacerts for outbound traffic
 * [03-start-CM.sh](03-start-CM.sh) starts a CloudBees Controller on HTTPS port using the jenkins.jks store
 * [03-start-OC.sh](03-start-OC.sh) starts a CloudBees Operations center on HTTPS port using the jenkins.jks store
 * [cacerts](cacerts) The default Java keystore plus the self singed cert (already added).
 Used for the java option for outbound traffic